Skip to content

 Distance from Cruise Port: 15 km to La Cueva boat launch (20-30 minutes), then 15-minute boat ride

 The essential Cabo Rojo experience and the reason most visitors make the journey.
-This 8-kilometer stretch of pristine beach inside Jaragua National Park has zero facilities: no hotels, no restaurants, no vendors, no bathrooms.
+This 8-kilometer stretch of pristine beach inside Jaragua National Park has almost no facilities: no hotels, no restaurants, no vendors.
+Basic restrooms were added near the boat landing area in 2025, but beyond that you’re on your own.
 You bring everything in and take everything out.

-Boats depart from La Cueva starting around 8:30am, with the last return strictly enforced at 4:30pm.
-The trip costs approximately $60 round-trip for up to five people, plus a $3 park entrance fee.
-The boat ride itself is spectacular, threading through dramatic limestone formations and sea caves.
+Boats depart from La Cueva starting around 8:30am, with the last return at 5:30pm.
+The trip costs around $60 round-trip for up to five people, plus a $3 park entrance fee.
+The boat ride itself is spectacular, threading through dramatic limestone formations along the coastline.

-Pack everything you need: water (more than you think), snacks, reef-safe sunscreen, and hard-soled shoes for bathroom breaks in the cactus-filled tree line.
-Midday temperatures can exceed 100°F, so morning arrival is strongly recommended.
+Pack everything you need: water (more than you think), snacks, and reef-safe sunscreen.
+Midday temperatures regularly climb into the mid-to-high 90s°F on this exposed, shadeless beach, so morning arrival is strongly recommended.

 Cruise excursion time: 4-6 hours minimum.
 Ship-sponsored tours run $90-150.
-While independent arrangements cost less but require paying attention to timing.
+Independent arrangements cost less but require paying attention to timing.

 Check out this Bahia de las Aguilas 2 Day All Inclusive Beach Paradise Tour or this Bahia de las Aguilas Full Day Private Tour With Lunch and Open Bar Tour.

 Island Life Tips: Arrive on the first boat out and claim a spot near the eastern end of the beach where a few trees provide midday shade.
-Call Satima the day before to arrange lunch delivery, and bring a small dry bag for your phone and cash.
-The boat captains know the best snorkeling spots along the cliffs, so ask them to stop on the way back if time allows.
+Ask about beach lunch delivery when you book your boat at La Cueva the day before, and bring a small dry bag for your phone and cash.

 click to see more images